seL4/website/layout.md

 The following class is for highlighted links followed by a right-arrow →

 - `arrow-link`

+For navigating to the top of the page, there is also an arrow-up icon/button.
+By default, the button is placed at the `absolute top-0 right-0` of the enclosing `relative` or `flex` container.
+You can override placing with the `placing` parameter.

+- `{% include up-button.html %}`
+- `{% include up-button.html placing="absolute bottom-0 right-0" %}`
+- `{% include up-button.html placing="relative" %}` (next to the previous element)

 TODO: should we have a separate explicit style for external links?
 Should it be applied manually or automatically?